adiyat-a/pass-to-survive/README.md

     * `.pack` - texture packs, tell the game in which part of a png file, the specific image is located.
     * [`.json`](assets/Buttons.json) - needed for all buttons in the game to set them a texture (pressed & released) from the `AllComponents.pack` file.
     * `.tmx` - maps that contains position for all the graphics & physical bodies on maps, use `.png` files as source of graphics.
 * Doesn’t use Viewport to scale graphics, all graphics are optimized for different screens using just the coefficient of width & height to screen for which graphics was originally scaled.
 This **ensures original aspect of ratio for every graphics**.
+This technique is most often used in `resize()` methods.
 See [Example](.github/pictures/screens.png).

 ## Info